Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 | [Depends](https://www.debian.org/doc/debian-policy/ch-relationships.html#s-binarydeps)          | optional    | Some debhelper commands may cause the generated package to depend on some additional packages.
 All such commands generate a list of required packages for each binary package, this list is used for substituting `${misc:Depends}`. |
 | [Description](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Description)   | mandatory   | Description. |

+- TODO: source vs binary package

 ## Rules file

 - Create file `debian/rules`.
-- Now we need to take a look at the exact rules which `dpkg-buildpackage` command will use to actually create the package.
+- Now we need to take a look at the exact rules which `dpkg-buildpackage` command will use to create the package.
-- This file is in fact another Makefile so make sure to:
+- This file is Makefile so make sure to:
-    - mark this file as executable `chmod u+x debian/rules`
+    - Mark this file as executable `chmod u+x debian/rules`.
-    - use only tabs as indentation
+    - Use only tabs for indentation.

 Minimal rules file: